Meenakshi-Sarath/QRS-Detection-using-Pan-Tompkins-Algorithm-in-ECG-Signals/README.md

 model (not copy-pasted from the DUT) and asserts a PASS/FAIL with a mismatch count.

-* Unit level: lpf, hpf, derivative, squaring, mwi, peak_detect, heart_rate, arrhythmia_classify — each verified in
-isolation against directed test cases, impulse/step responses where applicable, and randomized regression.
+* Unit level: lpf, hpf, derivative, squaring, mwi, peak_detect, heart_rate, arrhythmia_classify- each verified in isolation against directed test cases, impulse/step responses where applicable, and randomized regression.
 * Integration level: tb_ecg_top.v runs the full chain against real MIT-BIH data (ecg.mem) and checks end-to-end behavior.
 R-peak spacing tracks the real signal, reported HR falls in a physiologically plausible range, and rhythm classification